-When you are planting flowers in your garden, you need to consider how much sunlight they will get during the summer months.
+When you are planting flowers in your garden, you need to consider how much sunlight they will get during the summer gardening months.
 This is especially important if they aren’t potted flowers that can be moved around.
+You should really sit down and map out a flower garden planner to ensure the healthiness of your flower garden.
 It also might be a good idea to go for full sun plants if you live in a dry area of the world that is prone to drought.

 If your location is extremely hot and sunny for more than just a few months in the summer, it is in your best interest to go for flowers that are native to your local area.
 This is so that you can be certain that the flowers you choose are right for your climate.
 If your summers are hot and sunny but not prolonged, then with the right care you can choose any sun tolerant plant you like the most.

 There are a few categories of flowers that grow well in the sun.
 You have the full-sun flowers that grow well in direct sunlight all the time.
 Then there are full-sun border flowers that thrive best on sunny borders all over the world.
 Finally, you’ve got flowers that grow annually in the sun, these are great for planting in areas of the garden that are exposed to constant sunlight.

 The bottom line is, regardless of what category a sun-worshiping flower falls into, the most important thing is that it thrives in the heat.
 All you need to do is learn how to care for it properly and what to do for your flowers to stop them from getting destressed in the sun.